lfloris/openshift-dev-training/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

     memory: 512Mi
 ```

 Edit your current deployment using `oc edit deployment websphere-liberty-app`.
-This wll open an editor in the termiinal, similar to `vi`.
+This wll open an editor in the terminal, similar to `vi`.

 Add the resource defined above to the `spec.template.spec.containers.[websphere-liberty-app]` so it looks similar to the following